-The purpose of this Nonacademic Student Grievance Procedure is to provide for the resolution of student grievances including allegations of discrimination, harassment, and sexual misconduct, as well as, the denial of reasonable accommodations to persons with disabilities (including whether the student is a qualified individual with a disability, the adequacy of the student's documentation regarding the student's disability, and decisions regarding the student's academic adjustment or auxiliary).
+The purpose of this Nonacademic Student Grievance Procedure is to provide for the resolution of student grievances, including allegations of discrimination, harassment, and sexual misconduct, as well as the denial of reasonable accommodations to persons with disabilities (including whether the student is a qualified individual with a disability, the adequacy of the student's documentation regarding the student's disability, and decisions regarding the student's academic adjustment or auxiliary aid, including denial of requested and/or approved services).
 This procedure is applicable to nonacademic student grievances filed against faculty, staff, or any nonstudent third-party.
 This policy is not applicable to grievances filed against another student.
-To file a nonacademic grievance against another student, please see the "Reporting Misconduct" section of the "Student Code of Conduct" found in the "Regulations and Legal Notices" section of this catalog.
+To file a nonacademic grievance against another student, please see the "Student Life Policies" section of this handbook.

 This procedure is designed to allow students to address complaints in a prompt, fair, consistent, and objective manner.
 Any act of reprisal by a University employee or by one acting on behalf of the University, including the intimidation of a grievant, respondent, or witness during the pendency of an investigation, will result in prompt disciplinary action.

-Before initiating a formal grievance, a student should discuss the matter in dispute with the person against whom the student has a grievance and seek a mutual resolution of concerns.
+Before initiating a formal grievance, a student has the option to – but is not required to -- discuss the matter in dispute with the person against whom the student has a grievance and seek a mutual resolution of concerns.
 The student may be encouraged to return to this informal level of resolution at any time during this procedure.
-It is the University belief that most grievances can and will be resolved at this level.
-Students are not required to attempt informal resolution in sexual misconduct cases.
+It is the University's belief that most grievances can and will be resolved at this level.

 If an informal resolution does not result, the student must submit a complaint to the grievance officer to initiate a formal grievance.
 Initially the student's concerns may be communicated orally; however, they must be in writing before any review or other action takes place.
 This written complaint should be submitted as soon as possible after the student knows of the subject problem.
-The complaint must specify the University or the School of Law procedure, or norm violated, and specifically set forth all relevant factual details.
+The complaint should specify the University or School of Law policy, procedure, or norm violated and specifically set forth all relevant factual details.

-If the grievance officer determines that the allegations in the complaint do warrant further investigation and consideration, then the grievance officer shall forward a copy of the complaint to the person against whom the complaint is made ("respondent") and, if discrimination is alleged, the University Equal Employment Officer and/or applicable Title IX Coordinator.
+If the grievance officer determines that the allegations in the complaint do warrant further investigation and consideration, then the grievance officer shall forward, via certified U.S. Mail, notice of the complaint and its substantive allegations to the person against whom the complaint is made ("respondent") and, if discrimination, harassment, or sexual misconduct is alleged, the University Equal Employment Officer and/or applicable Title IX Coordinator.
 This shall be done as soon as possible, but in no event later than 21 calendar days after the grievance officer receives the written complaint.